bastie/JavApi4Swift/README.md

 #### blocks of statements

 In Java blocks are between curly braces {}.
 Swift need the `do` keyword before the open brace.

+#### char

+Not often but here Swift need explicite declaration and double quotes, for example

+    let chars : [Character] : "a string to char array".toCharArray() let char : Character = "c"

 #### exception handling